 - A Department of Trade and Industry study published by the British Institute of Management (1988) and another by Hunt (1988) determined the success rates post-acquisition to be around 50%.

 - John Kotter, author of iconic Leading Change, believes 70% of all major change efforts in organizations fail.

-Above shows failure rates to achieve synergies or expected gains.
+Above shows failure rates to achieve synergy or expected gains.
 As I’ve stated before, organizations rely on projects to remain competitive.
 Projects are the way organizations deliver and realize their executive strategies.

 The ability to deliver a project is the ability to compete.
-Failing to integrate a merger or acquisition does not just put that project at risk, but can destroy firm value beyond the integration at hand?
+Merger or acquisition integration failure does not just put that project at risk, but destroys firm value beyond the synergy integration at hand:

 - A study of 150 major deals led Business Week to conclude that “out of 150 deals valued at $500 million or more about half actually destroyed shareholder value” (Feldman and Pratt 1999).

 - 2004 study by Bain & Company found that 70% of mergers failed to increase shareholder value.